ysimonson/optfn/README.md

 optfn uses introspection to make a Python function available as a command line utility.
 It's syntactic sugar around optparse from the standard library.

+optfn was built off of [simonw's optfunc](https://github.com/simonw/optfunc), however they are incompatible with one another - optfn adds support for varargs, and removes class-based sub-commands.

 Here's what the API looks like:

     import optfn